youzan/spark-nsq-consumer/README.md

 1. Unreliable
 2. Reliable

-The difference of the two is whether "spark.streaming.receiver.writeAheadLog.enable" is set to true. unreliable version is set to false and let the client ack messages automatically, and reliable one write messages via WALog, and ack messages once messages are stored to disk. <br>
+The difference of the two is whether "spark.streaming.receiver.writeAheadLog.enable" is set to true.<br>
+unreliable version is set to false and let the client ack messages automatically, and reliable one write messages via WALog, and ack messages once messages are stored to disk. <br>